anewmachine/docs/docs/product-guide/nas/nas-service.md

 4. Enter a ***Name*** for the new NAS Service.

     !!! info
         The New NAS Service will be a VM; therefore it cannot have a name that is in use by another VM in the same VergeOS Cloud.
+Names are case sensitive.

 5. The default setting for ***Cores*** is 4; this setting is suitable for typical, general-purpose NAS workloads.
 Heavy antivirus operations and/or frequent sync activity may affect core needs.